 This is mostly cosmetic right now, as I think the only consequence is that text spew flies all over your stdout.
 But, useful things like sending off "I'm being killed!" messages to the MF and DAQ status monitoring could then also be done.

-#1 Updated by Alec Habig about 8 years ago
+#1 Updated by Alec Habig over 8 years ago

 I've worked on this, but it is not the solution.
 Trapping signals doesn't resolve the spew from deep within libraries which are out of our control.